Ye who took our names

 the moon on a stroll

-when to yet another gathering he was invited:
+when to yet another gathering he

-the bright and morning star to accompany,
+the bright and morning star to

 the new infant to see.